BCH-Consolidating-CoinJoin/bch-cli-wallet/README.md

 This is a prototype Bitcoin Cash (BCH) wallet that runs on the command line.
 This project has the following goals:
 - Create a code base for a wallet that is easily forkable and extensible by JavaScript developers.
-- Code an HD wallet that follows [these privacy best practices](http://bitcoinism.blogspot.com/2013/07/reclaiming-financial-privacy-with-hd.html)
-- Include an interface for a [Consolidating CoinJoin server](https://github.com/christroutner/consolidating-coinjoin)

 If you want a wallet with a graphical user interface, check out [Badger Wallet](http://badgerwallet.cash/).
 BCH functionality is